FlowFuse/driver-k8s/README.md

 - `logPassthrough` Have Node-RED logs printed in JSON format to container stdout (default false)
 - `customHostname` Settings linked to allowing instances to have a second hostname
 - `customHostname.enabled` (default false)
+- `customHostname.cnameTarget` The hostname users should configure their DNS entries to point at.
+Required. (default not set)
 - `customHostname.certManagerIssuer` Name of the Cluster issuer to use to create HTTPS certs for the custom hostname (default not set)
 - `customHostname.ingressClass` Name of the IngressClass to use to expose the custom hostname (default not set)